-Arlington currently has sixteen Specimen Trees on private property, which received the designation through the County’s Tree Preservation Ordinance.
+Arlington currently has Specimen Trees on private and public property, which received the designation through the County’s Tree Preservation Ordinance.
 Specimen Trees are protected from removal or injury.
 You can nominate your own tree for special protection under this ordinance at the following link:

 Specimen trees will be nominated once a year.
-The due date for specimen tree applications is October 31.
-Applications received after that date will be reviewed by foresters, but may not be adopted until the next session of County Board approvals.
+The due date for specimen tree applications is September 30.
+You will hear by October 31 of that year whether your application will be sent to the County Board for review.
+Applications received after that date will be reviewed by foresters for the next year.

 1. White oak (Quercus alba) in the front yard of 4836 30th Street North.
 Property owners Dr. Thomas Cochran and Carol Cochran nominated their neighborhood’s signature tree for its outstanding size.

 2. Baldcypress (Taxodium distichum) in front of Our Lady Queen of Peace Church at 2700 19th Street South.
 This baldcypress was a tree planted in honor of the late Clarence Edward Brown.
 Mr. Brown was one of the 16 African American Catholic founders of the parish that began this Arlington faith community with the Spiritan Fathers on Pentecost Sunday, May 20, 1945.
 He lived a couple of blocks from the church and was very active in the parish and in the Nauck community.
 More information can be found here

 3. Black oak (Quercus velutina) at 116 North Garfield Street.
 Designated for its size.